WE PROVIDE A COMPLETE BEGINNER'S GUIDE TO GUITAR EFFECTS PEDALS AND LIST THE MOST ESSENTIAL GUITAR EFFECTS PEDALS FOR YOUR BOARD!

 Here's our 3 favourite options:

-A Distortion pedal is a must, it really helps bring out those chords, solos and riffs and makes sure they stand out.
+A Distortion pedal is a must - it really helps bring out those chords, solos and riffs and makes sure they stand out.
 It gives you the volume jump when you need it and changes the overall sound of your guitar, giving it power and aggression.
-Of course, you don’t always have to dial in the pedal for bone crushing riffs as a distortion pedal can provide a smoother sound, but at least the option is there!
+Of course, you don’t always have to dial in the pedal for bone crushing riffs, as a distortion pedal can provide a smoother sound - but at least the option is there!

-As discussed, Delay pedals add so much more weight to your sound and gives your guitar a doubling effect, which is really useful to make it sound like there’s two guitars on stage.
+Delay pedals add so much more weight to your sound and gives your guitar a doubling effect, which is really useful to make it sound like there’s two guitars on stage.
 They’re also great for creating psychedelic sounds and experimenting with riffs.
 Again, you don’t have to dial in big delay effects and can use the pedal subtly to add resonance.

 - Electro Harmonix Canyon Delay and Looper Pedal

-- Blaxx Mini Delay Pedal
+- Fender Mirror Image Delay Pedal

-Like we said; if you’re just starting out in the world of electric guitar, a looper pedal is a great way to learn how to play in time and play with other musicians.
+If you’re just starting out in the world of electric guitar, a looper pedal is a great way to learn how to play in time and play with other musicians.
 As you can jam along with yourself, lay down a rhythm track and play lead over the top, you get to learn what works best.
 It’s also a great song writing tool as you can jam with yourself and create some killer tracks.
 You may not use it live but you’ll definitely use it!

-We hope you've enjoyed our beginners guide to guitar effects pedals, but if you need more information check out a full selection of guitar effects pedals over at PMT Online or call in to your local PMT store to speak to any of our guitar experts about getting the best guitar effects pedals to suit your needs.
+If you want to learn more about guitar effects pedals, or need to know how to put a pedal board together complete with all the accessories, power supplies and patch cables to create a full live and recording rig, check out our How to Put a Pedal Board Together Guide.
+We hope you've enjoyed our beginners guide to guitar effects pedals, but if you need more information check out a full selection of guitar effects pedals over at PMT Online or call in to your local PMT Store to speak to any of our Experts about getting the best guitar effects pedals to suit your needs.